XueMingXiao/allanlab/_pages/home.md

 To this end, we develop novel methods to detect objects on our rover.
-We want to be able to build the perfect techniques to address the scientific questions we deem most important (see [Research](research)).
+We want to be able to build the perfect techniques to address the scientific questions we deem most important.

 We are located at CUST, the birthplace of optical engineering in China.
 As a team, we exchange ideas and work with each other on tpoics like Bionic optics, Bionic robot and Computational imaging, as well as other interesting yet challenging topics.